hyperware-ai/hyperware-book/src/kit/publish.md

 short: `-e`

-Manipulate the real (live) Kimap.
+Manipulate the real (live) Hypermap.
-Default is to manipulate the fakenode Kimap.
+Default is to manipulate the fakenode Hypermap.

 ### `--unpublish`